thfai2000/taichi-orm/README.md

 <p align="center">
   <img src="miscs/images/logo100x100.jpg" alt="taichi"/>
 </p>
+<p align="center">Tai Chi (太極)</p>
+<p align="center">Emphasis on both hard and soft</p>
 <br/>

 A new way to deal with your Data Logic of SQL Databse.
 You can define a virtual field called `ComputeProperty` (that actually is SQL statement) for a data model.

 # Introduction

-- The common data logics in form of `ComputeProperty` of Data Model become resuable
+- The common data logics in form of `ComputeProperty` of Data Model become more reusable.
-- The codes of data query become more human readable because complex data logics can be abstracted in `ComputeProperty`
+- The codes of data query become more human readable because complex data logics can be abstracted in `ComputeProperty`.
-- Flexible data query.
-The logics of `ComputeProperty` are allowed to extend or modified during query.
+- Flexible Model API.
+Without using `QueryBuilder`, `Model.find()` is power enough to build complex logics by extending or modifying the `ComputeProperty`.
 - Developed in **Typescript** but you can use it without typescript compiler.
 - Common relation logics such as `HasMany` and `belongsTo` are can be defined in form of `ComputeProperty`.
 And the related Models are queried in one single Sql call.

-In below sections, We will explain our stuff using E-commerce-like database as example.
+In below sections, We will explain the ORM stuff using E-commerce-like database as an example.

 ## Basic usage of ComputeProperty